 Because of our extensive experience with wedding ceremonies, we do not attend the wedding rehearsal.
 However, the music leader will coordinate the events of the ceremony with the couple before the actual day.

 It is important for the musicians to know how many persons will partake in the ceremony (flower girl, ring bearer, bridesmaids, grandparents etc.) because they will be better able to synchronize the duration of the music with the number of persons entering to the music.
 An order of service document that is usually prepared by the officiant or priest is always very helpful for musicians to have on hand.

 We generally wear black formal attire as not to stand out.
 During the summer, ladies may at times wear off-white blouses to keep cool when playing outdoors.
 If you prefer another colour theme, we are more than willing to accomodate your request., if it is possible to do so.

 When do musicians normally take a break?

 We normally take a ten minute break after the first hour.
 However, if the event lasts only one hour, we generally do not take one.
-We try to coordinate our breaks with speeches or during transition periods (when the guests are being moved from one room to another) so that we can maximize our playing time.
+The musicians will always try to coordinate our breaks with speeches or during transition periods (when the guests are being moved from one room to another) so that we can maximize our playing time.

 When am I required to provide a meal for musicians?